 Shop for Your Outfits

 Of course, you’ll spend time outfitting the entire family for services and the celebration.
 But while the pace of summer is a bit slower, shop for yourself.
-With no one rushing you, find ensembles for the weekend that make you look and feel great.
+With no one rushing you, take time to find outfits for the weekend that make you look and feel great.
 You want to love what you’re wearing in those keepsake portraits.

 Set Up a Surprise

 While your teen may have input on the menu, décor and music at the weekend festivities, shouldn’t some things be a surprise?
 Some parents schedule an unexpected element (flash mob, anyone?) to make the celebration even more meaningful for their son or daughter.
-Check out some of our ideas for happy bar and bat mitzvah surprises.
+If you're interested in going this route, we have plenty of ideas.